RP.20.05

 Methods

-This retrospective cohort study will use police and health records to identify children exposed to DFV in Western Australia.
-The mental health outcomes for children exposed to DFV will be compared with a non-exposed group of children at a ratio of 1:3.
-Administrative records from government and non-government departments will be merged to investigate differences in the mental health service use and diagnoses of children exposed to DFV.
-The study will also ascertain differences in mental health service use and diagnosis types based on sociodemographic characteristics, including Aboriginal and non-Aboriginal children who are exposed to DFV, as well as children from culturally and linguistically diverse (CALD) backgrounds and children with disability.
+Administrative records from government and non-government departments were merged to investigate differences in the mental health service use and diagnoses of children who had been exposed to DFV.
+The study also ascertained differences in mental health service use and diagnosis types based on sociodemographic characteristics.

 Significance

-This project aims to generate a detailed understanding of, and new insights into, the impact DFV exposure has on children’s mental health.
-Findings will inform policy and best practice in mental health services provision, DFV responses to children and mental health prevention efforts, and enable more targeted interventions to benefit children exposed to DFV, their families and their communities, as well as cross-jurisdictional mental health services and government agencies.
-The findings of this research will respond to the Australian Institute of Health and Welfare’s call for data on the long-term outcomes for children exposed to DFV.
+Findings can be used to inform policy and best practice in mental health service provision, DFV responses to children and mental health prevention efforts.
+They can also enable more targeted interventions to benefit children experiencing DFV, their families and their communities, as well as cross-jurisdictional mental health services and government agencies.

 Researchers